aosabook/500lines/dagoba/chapter.md

 Well, the dictionary defines "graph database" as a database for graphs.
 Thanks, dictionary!
 Let's break that down a little.

-A data base is like a fort for data.
+A "data base" is like a fort for data.
 You can put data in it and get data back out of it.

 A graph in this sense is a set of vertices and a set of edges.
 It's basically a bunch of dots connected by lines.